Issy-Dee/Remote-Development-using-VS-code/README.md

 <br>
 <br>

 15. Open app.js and set breakpoint on line 11

 <img width="969" alt="Screenshot 2025-01-11 at 14 28 11" src="https://github.com/user-attachments/assets/7d391a25-8f22-4caf-aa22-6f6389e4f275" />
 <br>
 <br>

 17. Click on the run and debug on the application and then you can inspect the variables.
 The debug section is run using the controller above.

     <img width="704" alt="Screenshot 2025-01-11 at 14 29 36" src="https://github.com/user-attachments/assets/afdbaa42-26a9-419b-9c9d-266ab928e90a" />
 <br>
 <br>

-18. If you start writing code just like on vscode it will trigger the intelli sense and allow you to carry on editing o the remote machine.
+18. If you start writing code just like on vscode it will trigger the intelli sense and allow you to carry on editing on the remote machine.

     <img width="535" alt="Screenshot 2025-01-11 at 14 33 24" src="https://github.com/user-attachments/assets/61ae70b1-bc37-4dfa-89e3-0a814005225b" />